 The MASH receives any contact that does not immediately meet threshold for a statutory service but requires multi agency information sharing to ensure that there are no safeguarding issues that have not been identified or addressed.
 A MASH enquiry is completed with parental consent to share information being obtained.

-- Researching information held on professional data bases
+- All agencies research and share relevant information held on their data bases

 - Providing a secure and confidential environment for professionals to share information

 Identifying low level repeat referrals which taken in isolation may not appear concerning

 The Early Help Hub sits alongside the Multi-Agency Assessment Hub (MASH).
 It is Cambridgeshire County Council and Peterborough City Council’s point of contact for families and professionals doing an Early Help Assessment.
 It coordinates access to targeted early help services in Cambridgeshire and Peterborough and provides advice and guidance on cases managed by the professionals already involved.
 The Early Help Hub receives contacts that do not need a statutory service (Social Care) but require multi agency support through Early Help Services to support a family’s needs.

 For more information visit our Early Help Assessments page.

 If you already understand the process - you can use our Liquid Logic - Early Help Module, to make checks or submit an assessment.